From the Earth to the Moon: New Mobility Offerings

 Goodyear Lunar Wheel 2.0

 It is great to see America making preparations to return to the moon.
 We plan to stay, or at least bivouac, this time for significantly extended periods.
 Goodyear is designing the wheels for Lockheed Martin’s lunar rover vehicle.
-Seeing how they apply today’s technology to the challenge will be interesting.
+It will be interesting to see how they apply today’s technology to the challenge.

-During the Apollo program, a screen and metal strip approach gave the first-generation lunar rovers the loft and traction needed to move about the moon's surface.
-Pneumatic tires requiring careful pressure management were ruled out early in the design process.
+During the Apollo program, a screen and metal strip approach gave the first-generation lunar rovers the lift and traction needed to move about the moon's surface.
+Pneumatic tires, which require careful pressure management, were ruled out early in the design process.

 Engineers believe that lessons learned from developing a new generation of lunar vehicle wheels for NASA’s Artemis program will transfer to other mobility contexts.
 The work may inform and enhance how we move on other planets, including Mars or Earth.

 GM and Lockheed Martin envision a family of lunar vehicles based on the same core electric platform.
-In their concept video, one car vehicle shapes the lunar surface while others carry cargo autonomously.
-Others reconfigure on the go from carrying loads to allowing for astronaut transport.
+In their concept video, one vehicle carves out a shape on the lunar surface while others carry cargo autonomously.
+Others reconfigure on the go, from carrying loads to allowing for astronaut transport.

 2023 GM AT4X Canyon